MatthewCroughan/nix-pi3-pi4-systemimage-example/README.md

-This builds an Image for a Pi3 or Pi4 (aarch64) that:
+This builds an Image for a Pi3 or Pi4 (aarch64).

 # Usage